3Sm0k1nG2/Virtual-World-With-Self-Driving-Cars-JS/ISSUES.md

-[ISSUED] 1
+[FIXED] 1
 DESCRIPTION
 Calling the GraphEditor dispose method makes the app infinite cycle.
 App becomes unresponsive.
 DATE ISSUED ON - 1 January 2024
-DATE FIXED ON - NOT YET
+DATE FIXED ON - 1 January 2024

-[ISSUED] 2
+[FIXED] 2
 DESCRIPTION
 Running a road point through another point crashes the app.
 DATE ISSUED ON - 1 January 2024
-DATE FIXED ON - NOT YET
+DATE FIXED ON - 1 January 2024

-[ISSUED] 3
+[FIXED] 3
 DESCRIPTION
-Having two points connected via a road crashes the app.
+Moving a point connected via a single road to other point crashes the app.
 DATE ISSUED ON - 1 January 2024
-DATE FIXED ON - NOT YET
+DATE FIXED ON - 1 January 2024